inlab-geo/espresso/docs/source/contributor_guide/ways.rst

 If you'd like to raise an issue or feedback, please search before lodging an issue at our Github `repository`_.

-We also welcome you to join our inlab-community `slack`_.
+We also welcome you to join our inlab-community `Slack`_.

 .. rubric:: Developing Espresso